-You can add deployment markers to the Service Health for Deployments view so that you can easily see when service versions change, and if the change affects performance in any way.
+You can add deployment markers to your charts to see when service versions change, and if the change affects performance in any way.

 Lightstep Observability lets you add flexible Workflow Links on the Trace View page that link to other resources, allowing access to all the info you need when you need it.

 A standard method of identifying the root cause of a performance regression is to manually comb through traces and search for common system attributes associated with that regression or with errors.
 With Correlations, Lightstep Observability helps you find attributes correlated with latency and errors automatically.